Kinetic Monte Carlo

 Set the Repeats for both lattice vectors to 50

 In Zacros the lattice settings are in the lattice_input.dat.
-They will be generated as pyZacros Lattice in the runscript.
+They will be generated as a pyZacros Lattice in the runscript.

 /scm-uploads/doc.trunk/Tutorials/_images/Lattice.png